Matthew Rehwoldt: Color commentator (2019–2020)

-Return to Independent circuit (2020–present)
+Independent circuit (2020–present)

 After his WWE release, he began to work on the independent circuit under his real name.
 On September 17, 2020, Rehwoldt had his first match on the independent circuit for Zelo Wrestling where he defeated Nick Brubaker.

-Impact Wrestling (2021–present)
+Impact Wrestling/Total Nonstop Action Wrestling (2021–present)

 At Slammiversary, on July 17, 2021, a vignette aired promoting Rehwoldt's arrival to Impact Wrestling.
 At Homecoming, Rehwoldt made his debut as part of the Homecoming tournament, teaming with Deonna Purrazzo to defeat Hernandez and Alisha Edwards in the first round, Matt Cardona and Chelsea Green in the semi-finals, and Decay (Crazzy Steve and Rosemary) in the finals to become the Homecoming King and Queen.

 In early 2022, Rehwoldt would join the commentary team regularly, replacing D'lo Brown.
 He would retire as a wrestler to focus on his work as commentator.

-New Japan Pro Wrestling (2021–present)
+New Japan Pro-Wrestling (2021–2022)

-At NJPW Resurgence, Rehwoldt made his New Japan Pro Wrestling debut as part of the English commentary team.
-Rehwoldt made his debut for the August 20, 2021 airing of NJPW Strong in a match against Alex Coughlin under an old ring name of Matt Morris.
+At NJPW Resurgence, Rehwoldt made his New Japan Pro-Wrestling (NJPW) debut as part of the English commentary team.
+Rehwoldt made his debut for the August 20, 2021 airing of NJPW Strong in a match against Alex Coughlin under the ring name "Matt Morris".